wearable-neuromodulation-device-meditation-back

 We retained the solution’s frame and upgraded the hardware components to make meditation sessions more comfortable.

-Keeping the Device’s Work Mode with the Optimized Hardware
+Keeping the Device’s Working Mode with the Optimized Hardware

 Our engineers helped the client keep their device's unique working logic using more efficient and affordable components.